-This is of course depends on your personal preference and what type of gaming you're going to be using it for.
+This of course depends on your personal preference and what type of gaming you're going to be using it for.

 For consoles, anything up to 55 inches should provide you with some amazing immersion, whilst for PCs, we'd say to go for something a little bit smaller, or you could choose to opt for one of the best gaming monitors instead.

-Moreover, if you're planning on playing competitive FPS titles for instance, then you may want to go for a smaller display so you can stay focused in on the action, but this is of course down to personal choice.
+Moreover, if you're planning on playing competitive FPS titles for instance, then you may want to go for a smaller display so you can stay focused on the action, but this is of course down to personal choice.

 If you head for a 48-inch panel as a convenient mid-range, you certainly won't go wrong.

 Anything which is HDMI 2.1 or HDMI 2.0 for that matter.
 Many TVs are compatible with PS5, but to get 4K, 120hz you'll want to go for an HDMI 2.1 set.

 Be careful, as some TVs say they are 120hz, but they are actually HDMI 2.0.
 The 120Hz may refer to 120 motion rate, which would be an intelligent upscaling of framerates rather than 'true 120hz'.

 The best way to be sure is to get something that is HDMI 2.1, be it one of these gaming TVs or any of the best HDMI 2.1 monitors, for instance.

 Even then, some HDMI 2.1 displays have been noted as being 'Fake HDMI 2.1' which refers to a display that states it's HDMI 2.1 but doesn't have features most typically associated with it such as VRR and ALLM, or in other words, Variable Refresh Rate and Auto Low Latency Mode.